aspose-cells/Aspose.Cells-Doc-md/pythonnet/getting-started/licensing/_index.md

 Aspose.Cells tries to find the license in explicit path locations.

-There are two common methods to apply a license, from file or stream.
+There are two common methods to apply a license from file.

 ### **Applying a License from Disk or Stream**